 Whole Wheat Waffles

-Believe it or not these actually freeze really well, especially the waffles.
+Believe it or not, these actually freeze really well, especially the waffles.
 I like to have extra in the freezer because it gives the teens another healthy fast option they can choose for breakfast during the week.
 It is so easy to pull some out and just pop in the toaster.
-My son hates cold cereal and so this is what he eats almost every day!!!

 Toppings instead of syrup for your whole wheat pancakes and waffles

-I refuse to put syrup on mine!
-I usually top my whole wheat pancakes with sugar free applesauce, cinnamon, and ground flax or I pull out the frozen strawberries/raspberries from our garden and put those on top.
+I usually top my whole wheat pancakes with sugar-free applesauce, and cinnamon, I pull out the frozen strawberries/raspberries from our garden and put those on top.
 I also have used bananas on top.
-I top the whole wheat waffles with frozen peaches(defrosted in microwave) or strawberries or if I have them huckleberries.
+I top the whole wheat waffles with frozen peaches(defrosted in the microwave) or strawberries or if I have them huckleberries.
 This tastes so much better than jam (which I have stopped making) or syrup.
 I can’t believe I haven’t been putting these toppings on sooner.
-I always would feel sick after having my normal peanut butter and syrup pancakes or waffles…it was just too much sugar.
-I haven’t missed the syrup at all and I feel better putting something healthy on top of my whole wheat pancakes and waffles.
-I hope you enjoy these as much as my family!